 It would be important to note that the GDS and TDS ratio ceilings would vary based on lender to lender; also for applications, they might be lenient based on other strong aspects of the application.

-The next question is that what one can do when the ratios are high to improve and lower them and increase chances of getting a clean qualification.
+The next question is that what one can do when the ratios are high to improve and lower them and increase the chances of getting a clean qualification.

 1) Reduce your debt where possible to reduce your monthly commitments.